Tubbz-alt/Intel-Pattern-Matching-Technology/examples/SerialSettings.md

 The included examples interact with the user via a serial terminal.
 On Ubuntu, a serial terminal emulator such as CuteCOM or Putty or Screen needs to be installed before running the example.
-On the Arduino IDE, the Built-in Serial Monitor can be used.

 ## Serial Terminal Settings